deewhyweb/driving_laws/collision_claims.md

 * Date and time of day
 * Police report

+All of the above details are manadatory.
 If Parasol insurance receives a car collision claim which does not contain the information listed above, any missing information should be requested from the customer.